 -------------

+In the 70s, many people explored a whole range of theories about why women were not allowed to drive trams or be bank tellers or receive equal pay.
 Many of those theories revolved around a gender imbalance of physical, political and financial power.
 Had I decided the system that was stacked against me could not be changed, I would have become a victim of my own truth.
+The schism between black and white Australia today is compounded by exactly such a sense of powerlessness.
+Thankfully, activism is now advancing to a stage where Aboriginal people are rejecting the notion of passivity and victim thinking.

 Every Indigenous Australian who does not give in to the perception that the system is stacked against them is a success story.
 Let’s not give anyone a reason to think the past must totally determine their future, that they have no options and should have no hope, or that they are powerless to achieve anything within the system.